autotelik/yams_audio_engine/README.md

 @Sloboda - Could you please document here what init does and what configuration can be passed to it

-##### Styling - CSS

-@Sloboda How to style the player - What are the key CSS classes to change look and feel of the player ?

-CSS classes are available to place the player at the `top` or `bottom` of the page ???

 #### Rails- routes and actions

-Create a POST ?? route that returns the JSON playlist data
+Create a POST ?? route that satisifies the radio_index_url used to create the javascript snippet, and that will return the JSON playlist data.

   post 'radio', to: 'radio#index'